 Jennifer Arbittier Williams

-Jennifer Arbittier Williams has served as the First Assistant U.S. Attorney for the Eastern District of Pennsylvania since April 2018.
-As First Assistant U.S. Attorney, Ms. Williams oversees the daily operations of the Criminal, Civil, and Administrative Divisions.
+Jennifer Arbittier Williams has been the Acting United States Attorney for the Eastern District of Pennsylvania since January 23, 2021.
+Prior to assuming this position, she served as the First Assistant U.S. Attorney for the Eastern District of Pennsylvania beginning in April 2018 and oversaw the daily operations of the Criminal, Civil, and Administrative Divisions.

 Prior to her selection as the First Assistant U.S. Attorney, Ms. Williams served as an Assistant U.S. Attorney in the Eastern District of Pennsylvania for over 15 years.
 During that time, Ms. Williams served as the Chief of the National Security and Cybercrime Unit, and she continues to serve as the Office’s National Security Cyber Specialist and its Crisis Management Coordinator responsible for critical incident response.
 While an Assistant U.S. Attorney, Ms. Williams was the lead prosecutor on a number of significant cases, including United States v.
 Colleen LaRose a/k/a “Jihad Jane,” which was the first prosecution in the history of the Eastern District of Pennsylvania charging material support of terrorism.
 She was also lead counsel in United States v.
 Neal Saferstein, which resulted in the defendant’s conviction for directing a $75 million telemarking fraud.
 Additionally, Ms. Williams has served as a legal advisor during national security and other special events, including the September 2015 Papal visit to Philadelphia.